BobbyDXL/RecFix-Extension-Firefox/README.md

 ### Data Storage & Security
 - RecFix operates entirely in your browser and only communicates with YouTube's servers through the official API
-- Your data and preferences are stored locally and are never sent to third-party servers
+- Your data and preferences are stored locally in Firefox's storage and are never sent to third-party servers
 - The extension includes a rate limiter (2 fixes per day) to prevent excessive API usage
-- API keys are stored securely in Chrome's local storage using encryption
+- API keys are stored securely in Firefox's local storage using encryption
 - Regular security audits ensure your data remains protected
 - All operations are performed client-side for maximum privacy